liutaihua/nbu/README.md

 Suppose your website is located at: `http://foo.bar.com`.

 1.  visit the following url:

     http://foo.bar.com/svrapply?server=192.168.2.111:8080

-the `server` is the upstream server to be bind to.
+the `server` parameter is the upstream server to be bind to.

 2.  (optional) verify if the previous binding succeeded or you want to find out which is the current binding server

     http://foo.bar.com/svrbind

 We are done!
 Now you can proceed as normal.